hamen/google-calendar-scroll-disabler/README.md

 ## Changelog

+**0.5** - This update solves our issue with the new Material Design UI.
+I greatly thank [Martin](https://github.com/apphancer) for his help with this, again 😄

 **0.4** - This update solves our issue with the new Material Design UI.
 I greatly thank [Martin](https://github.com/apphancer) for his help with this.

 ## Credits